gitdela/team-member-allocation/README.md

 This is a web application built with React and Bootstrap that allows you to manage team members and their allocation to different teams.
 It provides a user-friendly interface to view and update team assignments for individual employees.
 You can access it at https://gitdela.github.io/team-member-allocation

+This project is primarily to learn about React Hooks like useState and useEffect so I have not made it responsive on mobile yet.
+Best user experience will be on a desktop.

 ## Features

 - View a list of employees with their names, designations, and profile pictures.